cucumber/docs/content/docs/bdd/_index.md

 Small pieces of work flow through your development team more smoothly than big ones, and are less likely to contain surprises.

-The idea is to make each change small, and repeat the whole loop as often as possible.
+The idea is to make each change small, and repeat the whole discover-formulate-automate loop as often as possible.
 Each time you go around the loop, you've added something valuable to your system.

-We will assume that your team are using some kind of agile methodology already, and are planning and prioritising these small changes as User Stories.

-## Enhancement to agile

-BDD does not replace your existing agile process, it enhances it.

-Think of BDD as a set of plugins that will make your team more able to deliver on the promises of agile: frequent releases of working software that meets real-world needs.
+# Learn more

+Read the topics below to dig deeper and learn more about BDD.

+[specification workshops]: /docs/terms/specification-workshops/
+[User Story]: /docs/terms/user-story/
+[User Stories]: /docs/terms/user-story/